wp-plugins/zedity/readme.txt

 **Why WordPress Users Love Zedity:**

-* **Easy Content Creation**: Zedity enables everyone to create any desired content as easily as doing it with a pen and paper.
+* **Easy Content Creation**: Zedity enables everyone to create any desired content as easily as never before, just like doing it with a pen and paper.
 With no coding or technical skills required, creating your posts and pages becomes a pleasure!

 * **Total Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're free to unleash your creativity!